 Founded in 1010, Hanoi is the capital city of Vietnam which is rich in culture, tradition and history.
 There are many wonderful places to visit such as Ho Chi Minh’s Complex and Mausoleum, the Old Quarter, Temple of Literature, Tran Quoc Pagoda plus many other fantastic pagodas and temples.
 There are also several wonderful museums with absorbing exhibitions such as Vietnam Ethnology, Army, History or ...Read more

-Currently there are only around seven golf courses in the country, dwarfed by its neighbour Thailand that has over 230 course, but Phnom Penh has four golf courses all close to the city.
+Currently, there are only ten golf courses in the country, dwarfed by its neighbor Thailand that has over 230 courses, but Phnom Penh has six golf courses all close to the city.

-Cambodia however is recovering from the terrible Pol Pot regime of ...Read more
+Cambodia, however, is recovering from the terrible Pol Pot regime of the ...Read more

 The 10th running of the Honda LPGA Thailand saw forty nine of the World’s top 50 female golfers descend on Siam Country Club’s Old Course competing for a record US$1.6million.

 Lexi Thompson claimed her seventh LPGA title in impressive fashion at the 2016 Honda LPGA Thailand and shot a final-round 4-under 68 for a six-shot victory over reigning U.S. Women’s Open champion In Gee Chun.